Evidence sections: Evaluate annotation and studies

-This section is specific to the current sample (analysis) and displays indicators of the quality of the variant calling (HTS data, ANALYSES mode only).
+This section is for information and actions specific to the variant as observed in the current sample (analysis), and displays indicators of the quality of the variant calling (HTS data, ANALYSES mode only).

 This is the only section on this page that is specific to the sample (analysis), all other sections are tied to the variant interpretation, which is independent of samples.
 This also means that any comments you add here will be visible in this analysis only.

 Quality information is tied to a particular sample, and is therefore only available in ANALYSES mode.
 In addition, only information from HTS data is provided.
-The following quality parameters are shown (from the VCF file; see https://software.broadinstitute.org/gatk/documentation/article.php?id=1268 for details):
+The following quality parameters are shown (from the VCF file; see https://software.broadinstitute.org/gatk/documentation/article.php?id=1268 (opens new window) for details):

 Quality: Variant calling quality